V4Fire/Core/src/core/data/README.md

 ##### URL interpolation

-You can specify dynamically values within a URL string.
-For this case just add a variable with `:` character before the name.
+You can specify dynamic values within a URL string.
+For this case, just add a variable with `:` character before the name.
-The values for interpolations are taken from a query object or request body (if it's represented as a simple JS object).
+The interpolations' values are taken from a query object or request body (if it's represented as a simple JS object).
-After interpolation, all values that were used will be dropped from a source object.
+After interpolation, all values that are used will be dropped from the source object.

 #### Middlewares

-Middleware is a simple function that is invoked before each request and can modify some request parameters, like adding/removing HTTP headers, etc.
+Middleware is a simple function invoked before each request and can modify some request parameters, like adding/removing HTTP headers, etc.
 The function takes a request environment:

 ```typescript